 SculptFab is developed by the same people that do SketchFab and looks like an improved version of Sculpt GL.
 It has dynamic topology features.

 It does sculpting, UV mapping and texturing.
-There is a pro version as well if you donate $2 to the creators email.
+There is a pro version available as well for a small donation to the developer.

 Rocket 3F does a bit of everything, but it also has 3D sculpting features.
 It is designed to be easy to use for artists and designers who want to create concept art.
 You can find out more about it on their website.